UltipaDocs

 • Cannot use system property names or reserved words.

-In a closed graph, property names must be unique among a node schema or an edge schema.
+In a closed graph, property names must be unique within a node type or an edge type.